Results Categorical Imperative Derivation is a frontier problem in the ETHICS domain.

 Result Statement

 The CI is derived as the unique j-closed fixed point.
-Status: Resolved (established, machine-checked).
+Status: Internally addressed (established, machine-checked).